xyven1/neovim-config/README.md

 #### Features
 - Robust and automatic session management *per branch* in directories, as well as the ability to create custom sessions.
 - Popular and functional colorschemes preinstalled
-- Modern ui with Noice, nvim-notify, and others
+- Modern UI with Noice, nvim-notify, and others
 - Almost entirely lazy loaded
 - Searchable (`<space>ek`), well documented, and thorough keymappings
 - LSP, DAP, and linting, all completely language agnostic
 - Treesitter textobject bindings that will become staples of your workflow

 #### How I Got Here
 The original impetus to hand crafted my own configuration was to ensure that I understood *everything* my Neovim configuration was capable of.
-Starting from a completely unmodified Neovim instance, I slowly added functionality (with packer.nvim, the, at the time, defacto plugin manager), as I needed and wanted, **but only once fully understanding what I already had**.
+Starting from a completely unmodified Neovim instance, I slowly added functionality (with packer.nvim, the, at the time, de facto plugin manager), as I needed and wanted, **but only once fully understanding what I already had**.
 I would research all plugins which provided a specific functionality, and their advantages and disadvantages, before adding them to ensure that I got the best and most up to date experience possible.

 As time passed, I adopted [lazy.nvim](https://github.com/folke/lazy.nvim), greatly improving my config's performance with lazy loading, added dozens plugins to my config, and swapped old plugins to more modern alternatives, getting me to where I am now.
-While I still firmly believe that everyone should start with plain nvim (before diving into highly complex plugins and distros), I don't know if I could recommend starting from complete scratch as I did, especially if your workflow is more typical.
-Newer distros such as [LazyVim](https://www.lazyvim.org/) provide such a good baseline without sacraficing configuability.
+While I still firmly believe that everyone should start with plain Neovim (before diving into highly complex plugins and distros), I don't know if I could recommend starting from complete scratch as I did, especially if your workflow is more typical.
+Newer distros such as [LazyVim](https://www.lazyvim.org/) provide such a good baseline without sacrificing configurability.

 The are many good arguments to be made for distros: time saved messing with configs, better support when things break, powerful features and customizations, and much more.
-Despite that, I would still very much recommend eveyone spends time to fully understand vim/neovim *completely*, as well as take time to understand your all the plugins your config provides, as the real power of Neovim only unlocks when you are using every feature of your configuration to your *advantage*, instead of fighting with key-mappings you can't remember, and nuturing bad habits like spamming hjkl to get anywhere in your code, because you never did the built in Neovim tutorial.
+Despite that, I would still very much recommend everyone spends time to fully understand Vim/Neovim *completely*, as well as take time to understand your all the plugins your config provides, as the real power of Neovim only unlocks when you are using every feature of your configuration to your *advantage*, instead of fighting with key-mappings you can't remember, and nurturing bad habits like spamming hjkl to get anywhere in your code, because you never did the built in Neovim tutorial.

-While newer distros sych as [LazyVim](https://www.lazyvim.org/) have greatly improved in striking a balance between providing good defaults and setups for common needs while still allowing complete customization, I have stuck with my config as I don't really get much (at this point) from migrating to a modified distro.
-I would have to learn all the idiosyncracies of that config, and then end up rewriting half of it just to suit my workflow.
+While newer distros such as [LazyVim](https://www.lazyvim.org/) have greatly improved in striking a balance between providing good defaults and setups for common needs while still allowing complete customization, I have stuck with my config as I don't really get much (at this point) from migrating to a modified distro.
+I would have to learn all the idiosyncrasies of that config, and then end up rewriting half of it just to suit my workflow.

 #### Caveats
 This config may contain some helpful examples of how to customize and configure Neovim and particular plugins (listed below), but serves pretty much *only* as that, as the config is completely tailored to my immediate needs and desires.
-This is reflected in the number of plugins (77 total, 49 loaded with a `.c` file open) vs nvim distro's like [LazyVim](https://www.lazyvim.org/)'s (43 plugins total, 28 loaded with a `.c` file open as of Aug 2024) with almost identical base functionality.
+This is reflected in the number of plugins (77 total, 49 loaded with a `.c` file open) vs Neovim distro's like [LazyVim](https://www.lazyvim.org/)'s (43 plugins total, 28 loaded with a `.c` file open as of Aug 2024) with almost identical base functionality.

 ## Install Steps

-1. First clone this repo into `~/.config/` with the a command like the following:
+1. First clone this repo into `~/.config/` with a command like the following:

 `git clone https://github.com/xyven1/neovim-config.git ~/.config/nvim`